-- Widen eastbound approach to provide a third left-turn lane - Optimize signal timing.
+- Widen eastbound approach to provide a third left-turn lane (Recommend in the Future Year Background Condition); and - Optimize signal timing.

 Is the site served by transit?
 If so, describe type and level of service and how it will enhance or be enhanced by the presence of transit?
 Are there plans to provide or expand transit service in the vicinity of the proposed project?